-In other words, you can't convert Apple Music songs to M4A with simple file extension change or using AAC encoder of iTunes or Music app.
-In this article, we will introduce TuneKeep Audio Converter which can convert protected Apple Music AAC songs to all-purpose M4A files which are the unprotected AAC files.
+In other words, you can't convert Apple Music songs to M4A by changing the file extension from M4P to M4A or using AAC encoder of iTunes or Music app.
+In this article, we will show you the testing result of Apple Music to M4A conversion with iTunes/Music app AAC encoder, as well as introduce TuneKeep Audio Converter to help you strip the protection from Apple Music AAC songs and convert them to all-purpose M4A files which can be played or used without any limitation.

 - Table of Contents

-- 1. It Makes No Sense to Change Apple Music M4P Extension to M4A Extension
+- 1. It Makes No Sense to Convert Apple Music M4P to M4A By Changing File Extension

 - 2. AAC Encoder of iTunes or Music App Can't Convert Apple Music to AAC (M4A)